guinik/Translation-using-Transformers/README.md

 ```
 ## Running the code <a name = "run_locally"></a>

-To see examples of the trained model, one can simply run the Trained.ipynb and everything is set up to run 10 random examples.
+To see examples of the trained model, one can simply run the Test.ipynb and everything is set up to run 10 random examples, or write a file with 100 examples.
+Some can be found in the examples-results.txt